 October 19, 2016

 A successful landscape project requires good planning.
 Here are the steps you don’t want to miss.

 The key to success in any endeavor is careful planning.
 This is especially important in your landscaping project.
 Things like lifestyle, flow, long-term plans, and family have to be taken into account when planning your outdoor space.

 With so much to consider it can be easy to miss a step and end up with a finished product that’s less than you dreamed.
-We’ve outlined the most important steps in the process so that you end up with results you love.
+We’ve outlined the most important steps in the landscaping design process so that you end up with results you love.

 Consider Your Lifestyle

 When beginning your project take stock of your lifestyle and your family.
 Ask yourself some basic questions.

 What do you and your family want to do in the backyard?

 Think of your lifestyle and how your ideal yard will add to the enjoyment of your home.
 You may want a space where you can cook, an area for dining, a garden, and a nice space to sit and enjoy the sun.
 Maybe your yard will focus more on entertaining the kids: include a swing set and in-ground trampoline.

 Consider your spouse and his or her needs.
 Will you need a place for grandkids to play?
 Consider having a family meeting to talk about the backyard.
 Of course, the kids might not get everything on their wishlist, but maybe if they have an outdoor area they enjoy they’ll spend less time in front of the TV.
 Well, maybe not, but we can dream.